 The main feature of eProsima Fast DDS-Gen is to facilitate the implementation of DDS applications without the knowledge of serialization or deserialization mechanisms.
 With Fast DDS-Gen it is also possible to generate the source code of a DDS application with a publisher and a subscriber that uses the eProsima Fast DDS library (see Building a publish/subscribe application).
+Fast DDS-Gen can also generate Python bindings for the data types in order to use them within a Python-based Fast DDS application (see Building Python auxiliary libraries).

-For installing Fast DDS-Gen, please refer to Linux installation of Fast DDS-Gen or to Window installation of Fast DDS-Gen.
+For installing Fast DDS-Gen, please refer to Linux installation of Fast DDS-Gen or to Windows installation of Fast DDS-Gen.